LFLR 6. Family Law Motions Calendar Procedures

 (d) Agreed Continuances.
 The parties may agree to continue a hearing only once on the family law motions calendar, and only prior to the end of the confirmation period, as follows:

-(1) The parties may continue the motion to any court day that is at least five (5) court days after the scheduled hearing date.
+(1) The parties may continue the motion to any judicial day that is at least five (5) judicial days after the scheduled hearing date.
 The moving party must notify the Family Law Motions Coordinator of the new agreed hearing date by telephone within the confirmation period set forth in LFLR 6(c) above.
 If agreement to continue the hearing is reached during the confirmation period, the motion must first be confirmed.
 Continuances cannot be requested through the King County Superior Court website.

 (2) The moving party must re-confirm the motion for the new hearing date in accordance with LFLR 6(c) above.
 Confirmation may be done through the King County Superior Court website.